-Our ongoing studies address the following specific aims: 1) to understand the breakdown of everyday action performance following brain damage, 2) to understand the mechanisms involved in everyday error detection and correction, and 3) to develop strategies to improve everyday action in individuals with cognitive impairment (i.e., action rehabilitation).
+Our past studies focused on 1) understanding the breakdown of everyday action performance, including the mechanisms involved in everyday error detection and correction populations with moderate-level cognitive impairment and 2) developing strategies to improve everyday action in these populations (i.e., everyday action interventions).

 Goal 1: UNDERSTANDING The Breakdown of Everyday Action